NGSolve/ngsPETSc/docs/src/PETScKSP/elasticity.py.rst

    * - PETSc GAMG
      - 19 (6.27e-08)

-To improve the performance of `PETSc GAMG` we begin constructing a null space composed of the rigid body motions.
+To improve the performance of `PETSc GAMG` we pass it the near-null space composed of the rigid body motions.
 Using the :code:`near` flag we tell `PETSc KSP` to pass the nullspace as a near nullspace to `PETSc GAMG`. ::

    from ngsPETSc import NullSpace